dannyfuf/hermes/README.md

 # Hermes

 A backend-agnostic background job processing library for TypeScript.
 Define jobs as classes, enqueue them from anywhere, and process them with pluggable backends like **Deno KV** or **Redis (BullMQ)**.

 ## Features

 - **Backend-agnostic**: Swap between Deno KV and Redis/BullMQ (or write your own adapter)
 - **Job classes**: Encapsulate job logic in typed, reusable classes
 - **Manifest-based registration**: Auto-discover jobs from a single manifest file
 - **Delayed jobs**: Schedule jobs to run after a specified delay
+- **Timeouts and cancellation**: Release stuck worker slots and cooperatively abort supported I/O
+- **Priorities and retries**: BullMQ-native ordering, attempts, and backoff
+- **Queue health stats**: Inspect counts and detect unusually old active jobs
-- **Multi-queue support**: Route jobs to different queues and process them independently
+- **Queue routing**: Route jobs by name; BullMQ processes queues independently while Deno KV uses one global queue
 - **Structured logging**: JSON-formatted lifecycle events for every job
 - **Graceful shutdown**: Clean worker shutdown with configurable timeouts
 - **Deno Deploy compatible**: Works out of the box on Deno Deploy with the Deno